zhivkopetrov/robotics_v1/README.md

   - More on resource files - check the [resource_builder tool documentation](https://github.com/zhivkopetrov/tools)

 ## Running the project
 The project is composed of multiple ros2 packages, most of which contain a GUI.
+**Important:** as per colcon documentation - don't run ROS2 packages from the same terminal session used for building.
+Instead run them from a separate terminal session.
 ```
 # once the project is build - source its installed artifacts
 source install/setup.bash